 Even the most experienced woman golfer struggles with the question of what to wear for golf.
 But, here’s a little secret: You don’t need golf clothes to dress for golf.

 Notice that the LPGA dress code does not require professional tour players to wear “golf clothes.”
 In fact, and the golf clothing manufacturers would rather you not know this, a woman can dress appropriately and comfortably for golf without ever purchasing a golf shirt, skort or rainsuit.

 This is good news in a sport where equipment costs a lot of money and green fees can be exorbitant.
-What to wear for golf needn’t cost the typical woman anything at all.
+If you want to save money on women’s golf clothes, check out our tips here.
+But, really, what to wear for golf needn’t cost the typical woman anything at all.
 You probably already have everything you need for a round of golf.

 WHAT TO WEAR FOR GOLF: LOOK IN YOUR CLOSET